dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 In gaming, it's important to not frustrate the player with too much difficulty too soon.
 You have to give the player tools to solve the presented problems first.
-One they've mastered the tools, then you can make them apply their newfound knowledge to the new problems.
+Once they've mastered the tools, then you can make them apply their newfound knowledge to the new problems.
 Likewise, we want Elixir (our tool) to not be one of the problems as we solve the main problem (the business).
 Otherwise they will give up and tell all their friends "this game sux."